cpp-retorno-funciones

 }

-Starting from C++17, tuples can be used to return multiple values.
+Starting from C++17, you can use tuples to return multiple values.
 Tuples allow grouping values of different types into a single object.

 #include <iostream>